 Wisdom Sessions are peer support based on deep listening for connecting to innate wisdom.
+They can done one-to-one and in Groups.

 Deep listening is hearing, beyond the intellect, what is being shared by another from a space of being and openness.
 The intention is to be present and open, which fosters clarity and insight.